Open Lending (NASDAQ:LPRO) Releases FY 2021 Earnings Guidance

-Open Lending (NASDAQ:LPRO) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of – for the period.
+Open Lending (NASDAQ:LPRO) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $184 million-$234 million, compared to the consensus revenue estimate of $213.41 million.

-Several equities research analysts recently issued reports on the company.
-Needham & Company LLC assumed coverage on Open Lending in a report on Wednesday, February 10th.
-They set a buy rating and a $50.00 price target for the company.
-B. Riley upped their price target on Open Lending from $30.00 to $38.00 and gave the stock a neutral rating in a report on Wednesday, April 21st.
-William Blair assumed coverage on Open Lending in a report on Wednesday, March 10th.
-They set an outperform rating for the company.
-Canaccord Genuity upped their price target on Open Lending from $35.00 to $45.00 and gave the stock a buy rating in a report on Wednesday, March 17th.
-Finally, Raymond James upped their price target on Open Lending from $55.00 to $58.00 and gave the stock a strong-buy rating in a report on Tuesday, March 16th.
-Three investment analysts have rated the stock with a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the stock.
-The stock currently has an average rating of Buy and an average price target of $41.92.

 Open Lending Company Profile